TheBigSoftwareProjectsCourse/CatchTheMutantsSource/README.md

 You'll need to create a jar file of your mutants that should be included with their project.

-From the command line, go to the bin directory and run: `jar cf mutants.jar mutants/*.class` or `jar cf mutants.jar mutants`
+From the command line, go to the bin directory and run: `jar cf mutants.jar mutants/*.class` or `jar cf mutants.jar mutants`.
+Can also make it from Eclipse's Export menu.

 Copy mutants.jar into the project's lib directory

+In 2022, Students had issues with the default version of Eclipse -- which is 17 -- and the jar file I gave them (which was 18.)

 ## Mutants